 The north and western parts of the area form the outer part of the Pendine and Manorbier military practice and firing danger areas.
-Dredging licences lie to the south.
+Marine aggregate dredging licences lie at Nobel Bank to the south.

 Aesthetic, perceptual and experiential qualities

 This area is in the outer reaches of Carmarthen Bay and so the land is only just apparent in some areas.
 The main features will be Rhossili Downs in the Gower which are a particular landmark, nearer Caldey Island with its lighthouse and the coastal hills of Carmarthenshire, with a smudge of wind turbines visible on clear days.
 Tenby spire might be visible to the west.
 The land will appear as a single dimensional line on the horizon with simple colours.
 Lundy Island is visible as a simple isolated landform to the south in clear visibility.